mmateen19/zolan/_posts/2021-08-19-Why-Has-God-Forsaken-Me-With-Lactose-Intolerance.markdown

     - Like seriously??
 Why ruin a perfectly good cup of coffee with this milk?
 Also, it's not easily accessible. -10 pts.
 8. Oat Milk
     This is by far my favorite out of all the milk substitutes.
 Some brands do an awful job with their oat milk (brand name rhymes with ...Janet Boat??), but others like Califia Farms, Oatly, and Chobani do a wonderful job.

 I hope you enjoyed my rant.
+Don't hate, if you like any of these kinds of milk, you're luckier than me.
+Thank you for reading.

+I hope you enjoyed my rant.
 Don't hate, if you like any of these milks, you're luckier than me.
 Thank you for reading.